Back Pain Clinic, Specialists in Osteopathy, Chiropractic and Massage

 When your mood is in a slump

-If you have depression that’s causing serious distress and interfering with your daily life, good posture is no substitute for professional treatment.
-But as an addition to treatment, occasionally reminding yourself to sit or stand up straight might help you feel more upbeat and energetic.
-Thus far, there’s only limited evidence to support this approach, but there’s also very little risk in trying it.
+If you have depression that causes serious distress and interferes with daily life, good posture cannot replace professional treatment.
+However, as a complement to treatment, occasionally reminding yourself to sit or stand up straight may help you feel more upbeat and energetic.

 In any case, improving slouchy posture may have other health benefits.
 Poor posture can lead to backaches, neck and shoulder pain and headaches.
 A wellness clinic in Guildford, combines evidence based posture correction with massage therapy, osteopathy and physiotherapy to combat the detrimental effect of poor posture and depression.